PeyTy/PeyTy/README.md

 I've started my career as a game developer, but eventually decided that tools and environments matter a lot.

-Direct communication channel: peyty@greenteaos.org or peyty@hexalang.org whichever you prefer. **Please prefer Discord or other IM if you just looking for a chat.**
+Direct communication channel: peyty@greenteaos.org or peyty@hexalang.org whichever you prefer. **Please reach me at Discord or other IM if you just looking for a chat.**

 Note that I'm mostly user-oriented (aka care about UX/UI).
 Join me to make the software that makes people around the world happy and their days less stressful!